 The Truth About Watermelon and Dogs: Is It Really Toxic?

-Summer is here, and many dog owners wonder if their furry friends can enjoy watermelon too.
+As summer arrives, many dog owners find themselves asking ‘Can dogs eat watermelon?‘ and ‘Is watermelon safe for dogs?’
+The good news is that watermelon can be a refreshing treat for your pup, but there are important guidelines to follow..
 This guide breaks down watermelon safety for dogs, walks you through proper feeding, and reveals key health benefits and risks.

 • Remove every seed and all rind